The Self-Fulfilling Failure Prophecy

-At Whisperers we love to challenge the status quo but we also love to introduce really simple ideas that make a huge difference.
+Challenging the status quo here at Whisperers is a given, but we also love to introduce really simple ideas that make a huge difference.
 One of our favourite reactions and we get it all the time from client is “OMG why didn’t I think of that, its obvious!”.
 Well, all of our clients are very bright people, they didn’t miss the obvious because they were stupid – sometimes the simple things are really easy to overlook or not realise the value of.
 Whisperers make a big fuss about language too – the words you choose determine how people behave in response.

-Think about this process from a Customers’ point of view – and we’ve all been the customer who has lost something.
+Think about this process from a Customers’ point of view – we’ve all been the customer who has lost something.
 It can be a mini crisis.
 We need help, we expect help.
 An item returned to us has weighty customer experience value.
 Loyalty, Recommendation, Trust and Reputation boost!
-An item not returned is seen to be lost or stole by the company because surely someone, somewhere knows where it is.
+“Items lost or stolen by the company”.
+Surely someone, somewhere knows where it is!
 Loyalty, Recommendation, Trust and Reputation take a nosedive.

-This is not a core business process and its often seen as a nuisance, but from a Customer Experience point of view it is crucially important – it is your Defining Moment.
+This is not a core business process it can often be seen as a nuisance but from a Customer Experience point of view it is crucially important – it is your Defining Moment.

 What if we simply renamed it Found and Returned Property?
 We have done 2 things immediately.
-We have changed the mission and purpose of the team/function – the focus is no longer on cataloguing items details and storing them to await a customer making claim.
+The mission has been changed and purpose of the team/function – the focus is no longer on cataloguing items details and storing them to await a customer making claim.
 We have also altered customers’ expectations – what they see is an organisation that plays a positive and active role they find and returns things.
 This perception rubs off on both customers who experience the service and customers who see the service being offered.
-Of yes, its now become a service not a function.
+It has now become a service not a function.

-What’s interesting when you do something like this and change the mission, you change the purpose and you change the activities and behaviours of people in the team – more items are returned to their owners.
+Doing something like this and changing the mission means the purpose is changed, therefore, you change the activities and behaviours of people in the team – more items are returned to their owners.
 In parallel customer satisfaction increases and so does employee satisfaction.
-Fewer items are taken through the whole process, so it takes less time and costs less.
+Fewer items are going through the process.
+It takes less time and costs less.
 Returned items get to their owners much quicker as the first step in the process becomes find the owner not catalogue the item.
-The team act proactively, seeking the customer, using innovative approaches – and what a wow that is.
+The team act proactively by seeking the customer and using innovative approaches – what a wow that is.

 Your Found and Returned property service now is a feature of your customer experience that differentiates.
 Your Defining Moment becomes your crowning glory.